 By Meikele Lee, author of the children’s book “My Belly has Two Buttons” and lives in Helena, Mt.
-She is a wife and mother to 3 amazing children, one of whom has a feeding tube.
+She received a 2017 Purple Dragonfly Book Award; Honorable Mention in the category Special Needs/Disability Awareness She is a wife and mother to 3 amazing children, one of whom has a feeding tube.
 She has been in cosmetology for over 10 years, but became passionate about blogging when her youngest child’s oral aversions became life threatening.
 She used blogging to try and understand her son’s condition and how he can relate to others with or without a feeding tube, and to help educate the public about these life saving devices.

 I wrote the book, “My Belly Has Two Buttons,” one night while I was working my graveyard shift at a local group home.
 I work 10 hour shifts, with up to 8 sleeping kids, and once my office work and cleaning are done, I am able to check on the kids as needed.
 The time in between checking on the kids is my own and I do whatever I can to stay awake.
 One night, all of these thought were running through my head and I really felt that if I didn’t write them down, I would go crazy, as they weren’t going away.

 Speech pathologists and gastroenterologists had just told us that our son would have his feeding tube for a long period of time because we still didn’t have a diagnosis and he was regressing for no apparent reason.
 I was frustrated.
 I just wrote, not even with a purpose.
 All these things kept pouring into the page and somehow they all seemed to be a story about a little boy who just wanted someone to know what his life was like.